Who Is This Credit Card Best For?

 However, with competing cards like the Chase Ink Business Preferred or the Spark Miles from Capital One (both charge a $95 annual fee), you’ll earn bonus rewards on a much wider variety of purchases from your choice of retailers and travel providers (and in some cases at a higher rate per dollar).
 And even the Blue Business Plus, another option from American Express, offers more encompassing rewards and doesn’t charge an annual fee.
 Plus, you’ll likely need excellent credit to get the Business Green Rewards Card, whereas the recommended credit for competitors is just good.

 Beginning with the November 2020 billing cycle, American Express added the issuer’s “Pay Over Time" program to its Green, Gold, and Platinum business cards for all cardholders.
-Currently the program is “opt-in.”
+Previously the program was “opt-in.”
 With Pay Over Time cardholders can choose to pay any charge over $100 over several billing cycles, with interest, like a traditional credit card.

 No limits on point earnings